Jack Sergeant

-John Iain Stephen Sergeant (born 27 February 1995) is a Gibraltarian footballer who currently plays for Illawarra Premier League side Cringila Lions and the Gibraltar national team, as a defender.
+John Iain Stephen Sergeant (born 27 February 1995) is a Gibraltarian footballer who last played for Illawarra Premier League side Cringila Lions and the Gibraltar national team, as a defender.

 Club career

 Sergeant appeared for Sevilla FC's youth setup, and had a stint with Atlético Zabal before graduating from AD Taraguilla.
 In the 2013 summer, he moved to Manchester 62.
 In summer 2016 he moved to England to study a fire and rescue management degree at Blackburn College awarded by Lancaster University.

 On 17 August 2017 he signed for Lincoln Red Imps.
 On 30 October 2017, Sergeant signed for West Didsbury & Chorlton.
 For his performances, in which he played 24 games for the club, he was awarded Manager's Player of the Year in May 2018.
 In July he briefly played for Lincoln Red Imps for their UEFA Europa League campaign before completing his spell at West.
 During his final year at the club, he shared a house in Hulme with international and West teammate Jamie Coombes.
 After spending a season at Europa upon his return to the Rock, in July 2020 he re-signed for Lincoln.